 The Oil Pollution Act of 1990 authorizes certain state and federal agencies to evaluate the impacts of the Deepwater Horizon oil spill.
 This legal process, known as Natural Resource Damage Assessment (NRDA), determines the type and amount of restoration needed to compensate the public for damages caused by the oil spill.
-The FDEP and FWC are co-trustees on the Deepwater Horizon Trustee Council.
+The FDEP, along with the FWC, are co-trustees on the Deepwater Horizon Trustee Council.